Miho Karasawa: Biography

 In 2018, Karasawa released the single "Sincerely", the title song being used as the opening theme to the anime series Violet Evergarden.
 She also released the single "Another colony", the title song being used as the ending theme to the anime series That Time I Got Reincarnated as a Slime.
 She would later perform the song "Storyteller", which was used as the opening theme for the series' second season in 2021.
 In April 2024, she left Scoop Music to join Cat Entertainment.
 She released a compilation album titled True the Best in February 2025.

 Style and production

 In her early career, Karasawa hired her own musicians and rehearsal space to produce her own recordings.

 Karasawa uses a variety of methods during her songwriting, including singing into her iPhone, recording notes on her pc, and drawing inspiration from photos and illustrations.
-Karasawa states that she often creates songs for herself, but will offer them to other artist if she feels their style will create a better result.
+Karasawa states that she often creates songs for herself, but will offer them to other artists if she feels their styles will create better results.